gtuja/GSL/Document/SyRS.md

 - BPM shall be triggered by the GSL API, vidGslProcCallback.
 - Time consuming peocesses, e.g., serial communication, E2P manipulation, shall be done in this module.
 - BPM is comprised of XPMs, i.e., IPM, DPM, EPM.
-- XPM is eXtended Process Manager those are part of BPM.
+- XPM is eXtended Process Manager part of BPM.
 - XPM is comprised of IPM, DPM, EPM.
 - IPM shall be responsible for idle processes, e.g., watch dog clear.
 - DPM shall be responsible for diagnostic processes below.